taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 [Redux Saga](https://github.com/redux-saga/redux-saga) is the most popular asynchronous actions library for Redux. *"The mental model is that a saga is like a separate thread in your application that's solely responsible for side effects."* Basically it outsources the impure operations into separate threads.
 These threads can be started, paused or cancelled with plain Redux actions from your core application.
 Thereby threads in Redux Saga make it simple to keep your side-effects away from your core application.
 However, threads can dispatch actions and have access to the state though.

 Redux Saga uses as underlying technology [JavaScript ES6 Generators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Generator).
-The code reads like synchronous code.
+That's why the code reads like synchronous code.
 You avoid to have callbacks.
-The advantage over Redux Thunk is that your actions stay pure and thus can test them well.
-You will use Redux Saga in a "Hands On" chapter later on.
+The advantage over Redux Thunk is that your actions stay pure and thus they can be tested well.

 Apart from Redux Thunk and Redux Sage, there are other side-effect libraries for Redux.
 If you want to try out observables in JavaScript, you could give [Redux Observable](https://github.com/redux-observable/redux-observable) a shot.
 It builds up on RxJS, a generic library for reactive programming.
-If you are interested in another library that uses reactive programming principles too, you can give [Redux Cycles](https://github.com/cyclejs-community/redux-cycles) a try.
+If you are interested in another library that uses reactive programming principles too, you can try [Redux Cycles](https://github.com/cyclejs-community/redux-cycles).

 In conclusion, as you can see, all these libraries, Redux Saga, Redux Observable and Redux Cycles, make use of different techniques in JavaScript.
-You can give them a shot to try generators or observables.
+You can give them a shot to experiment with recent JavaScript technologies: generators or observables.
 The whole ecosystem around asynchronous actions is a great playground to try new things in JavaScript.

 ### Hands On: Todo with Redux Saga

 In a previous chapter, you have used Redux Thunk to dispatch asynchronous actions.
 These were used to add a todo item with a notification whereas the notifaction vanishes after a couple of seconds again.
 In this chapter you will use Redux Saga instead of Redux Thunk.
 Therefore, you can install the former library and uninstall the latter one.
+You can continue with your previous Todo application.

 {title="Command Line",lang="text"}
 ~~~~~~~~